sp301415/tfhe-go/README.md

 - Comparable performance to state-of-the-art C++/Rust libraries
 - Readable code and user-friendly API, with modern Go features like generics

-To goal of this library is to be highly efficient while remaining easily customizable and extendable for researchers and developers interested in TFHE.
-The overall design of this library is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).
+The goal of this library is to be fast and simple, offering an extendable and customizable basis for researchers and developers interested in TFHE.
+The overall structure and design is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).

 Please note that this library has not been audited or reviewed by security experts, so using it for any real-world production purposes is not recommended.